rezaraji/Russound-Web/README.md

 Zone/controller/source information is hard-coded in (for now).
 See three attached screenshots for how the interface looks.

+Edit dhcpcd.conf to fix the wifi dhcp address on boothp.

 To make launcher.sh run on reboot:

 chmod 755 launcher.sh